 Network Digital Twin (NDT): virtual replica of mobile network or part of one, that captures its attributes, behaviour and interactions

-NOTE 1: Mobile network includes both RAN and Core.
+NOTE 1: Mobile network includes both RAN and Core Network.

 NOTE 2: NDTs can interact with other NDTs during simulation or emulation activities, and dynamically adapt their internal behavior based on such interactions.